ckeditor/ckeditor4/tests/plugins/clipboard/manual/missingbutton.md

 ## Actual

-`plugin.js:588 Uncaught TypeError: Cannot read property '_' of undefined` error is logged.
+The `plugin.js:588 Uncaught TypeError: Cannot read property '_' of undefined` error is logged.